geeksforsocialchange/meeting-mood/README.md

 For purely-frontend development we provide a handy docker-compose environment which will let you make changes to the html without needing Go.

 Running `docker-compose up` will launch a Caddy proxy listening on http://localhost:8800/ as well as building and launching the checked-out Go code.
-You can then make changes to the html pages and refresh the browser without needing to rebuild any of the backend components.
+You can then make changes to index.html, room.html, and anything in the assets directory and refresh the browser without needing to rebuild any of the backend components.

 ## Donations